Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Conclusion

 \section{Conclusion}

-By revisiting experimental data on $\Pt$-$\SiO$ supraparticles with different pore architectures (Types A, B, and C), we suggest that hydrogenation of $\NiP$ with $\BH$ is not governed by a single apparent rate constant but by the interplay of multiple reaction mechanisms and hydrogen transport.
-At early times, transfer hydrogenation via $\BH$ dominates, while at later times, hydrogenation by dissolved $\Hy$ becomes increasingly relevant once $\BH$ is depleted.
+By revisiting experimental data on $\Pt$-$\SiO$ supraparticles with different pore architectures (Types A, B, and C), we suggest that the reduction of $\NiP$ by $\BH$ is not governed by a single apparent rate constant but by the interplay of two reaction mechanisms: surface reaction between 4-NiP and borohydride ions on Pt nanoparticles and 4-NiP reduction by $H_2$ produced in the course of borohydride hydrolysis, which is largely controlled by the conditions of hydrogen transport.
+At early times, reduction by $\BH$ dominates, while at later times, hydrogenation by dissolved $\Hy$ becomes increasingly relevant once $\BH$ is depleted.
 Which pathway prevails is determined largely by how fast $\Hy$ is transported out of the system.
-Note that kinetic behavior with different apparent reaction rates at short and long times has been observed previously \cite{gu2014kinetic,gu2015kinetic}, but was attributed to formation of the reaction intermediate 4-hydroxylaminophenol.
-However, its presence could not be readily detected and the model proposed in \cite{gu2014kinetic,gu2015kinetic} was able to describe only the initial 30\% of the concentration curves.
-Our model provides an simple alternative explanation to this behavior: a shift from direct reaction with borohydride to hydrogenation via dissolved $\Hy$.

-The kinetic features demonstrated by supraparticles of Type A,B,C illustrate the combined effect of two hydrogenation mechanisms and hydrogen transport: bubbling accelerates $\Hy$ loss and leads to incomplete conversion (Fig.~\ref{fig:logs}a, Fig.~\ref{fig:theory}a), non-bubbling systems sustain pseudo-first-order kinetics and achieve higher conversion (Fig.~\ref{fig:logs}c, Fig.~\ref{fig:theory}c), and in some cases catalytic activity surges once bubbling ceases and dissolved $\Hy$ accumulates (Fig.~\ref{fig:logs}e,f and Fig.~\ref{fig:theory}e,f).
-A minimal kinetic model combining the two hydrogenation pathways with time-dependent $\Hy$ transport reproduces these observations.
+The kinetic features demonstrated by supraparticles of Type A,B,C illustrate the combined effect of two reduction mechanisms and hydrogen transport: bubbling accelerates $\Hy$ loss and leads to incomplete conversion (Fig.~\ref{fig:logs}a, Fig.~\ref{fig:theory}a), non-bubbling systems sustain pseudo-first-order kinetics and achieve higher conversion (Fig.~\ref{fig:logs}c, Fig.~\ref{fig:theory}c), and in some cases catalytic activity surges once bubbling ceases and dissolved $\Hy$ accumulates (Fig.~\ref{fig:logs}e,f and Fig.~\ref{fig:theory}e,f).
+A minimal kinetic model combining the two reduction pathways with time-dependent $\Hy$ transport reproduces these observations.
+The presence of the $\Hy$-mediated reduction mechanism has been confirmed in an independent experiment, in which 4-NiP reduction was achieved by bubbling gaseous hydrogen through the reaction mixture.
+Moreover, this mechanism can explain previously reported data for which the $\NiP$ reduction kinetics deviated from the pseudo first order model and alternative mechanisms such as fractional reaction order~\cite{li2013revisiting} or the presence of intermediates~\cite{gu2015kinetic} have been proposed.
+Interestingly, as shown in the Suppl.
+Mat., these data sets can be easily understood as the outcome of the interplay between the direct $\NiP$ reduction via $\BH$ and $\Hy$-mediated reduction.